SCENE 01 / DIGITAL CINEMA PACKAGE DCP

 Professional DCP creation ensuring flawless theatrical presentation and worldwide cinema distribution.

+Here is how this works in practice.
 A Digital Cinema Package is the standardized format for theatrical film distribution, containing encrypted video, audio, and subtitle data that cinema projectors read and display.
-DCP mastering requires precise technical specifications for resolution, frame rate, color space, and audio channel configuration to ensure proper playback.
+DCP mastering needs precise tech specs for resolution, frame rate, color space, and audio channel setup to make sure proper playback.

-We coordinate DCP creation with mastering facilities certified for digital cinema distribution.
-Our team manages the technical specifications, encryption, and quality verification process to ensure your Digital Cinema Package plays flawlessly in theaters and meets the delivery standards required by your distribution partners.
+Here is the short of it.
+We set up DCP creation with mastering facilities certified for digital cinema distribution.
+Our team manages the tech specs, encryption, and quality verification process to make sure your Digital Cinema Package plays flawlessly in theaters and meets the delivery standards needed by your distribution partners.

 Capabilities